mcduryea/Intro-to-Bioinformatics/ClassicalInferenceAndSimulationBasedInference.md

 + Decide how you can adjust the code above to test your question using bootstrapping methods.
 + Conduct your analysis.
 Does the bootstrapping analysis support your hypothesis?
 + Be sure your analysis is well documented and described in your notebook.
 Envision your notebook as your methodology that you're sharing with the scientific community.
-+ Publish your completed notebook to GitHub.
++ Use the `Pull -> Commit -> Push` workflow to publish your completed notebook to GitHub.